flightaware/tohil/Doc/reference/tohil_python_functions.rst

    A few errors are possible, such as trying to set an array element of a scalar variable or set a scalar variable that is actually an array.
+Tohil raises these as a Python RuntimeError exception.

 .. function:: tohil.source(fileName)